Safe Computing Guide

 9. Beware of Email and Phone Scams

-If you receive an email or phone call claiming to be from the IRS or CRA, or even Microsoft claiming you must send money, bitcoin, gift cards, or demand they give you remote access to your computer, hang up or delete the email.
+If you receive an email or phone call from the IRS or CRA, or even Microsoft claiming you must send money, bitcoin, gift cards, or demand they give you remote access to your computer, hang up or delete the email.
 None of these organizations will EVER contact you or demand anything from you this way.
-If you unsure about something regarding a supposed call from the CRA or another organization, hang up and call them directly.
-Do NOT call the possible scam number back, or reply to their email, as it is likely the email or phone number of a scammer.
+If you are unsure about something regarding a supposed call from the CRA or another organization, hang up and call them directly.
+Do NOT call the possible scam number back, or reply to their email, as it is likely a scammer's email or phone number.

 In addition, ensure you have hung up and don’t just hear what sounds like you hung up.
 The scammers are very crafty and can make you think you have hung up when you haven’t.
 You could then dial the number, and they’ll pretend they are the CRA or Microsoft.